Haivision/srt/docs/API.md

 | --------------------- | ----- | ------- | ----- | ------ | -------- | ------ |
 | `SRTO_SNDDROPDELAY`   | 1.3.2 | pre     | `int` | ms     | 0        |        |

-- **[SET]** - sets the extra delay for the decision of the data sender to make sender TLPKTDROP, that is, discard loss-reported packets stating that it's already too late to send them and the receiver would discard them anyway, even if received.
-The time after which this state is in force consists of the following ingredients:
+- **[SET]** - Sets an extra delay before TLPKTDROP is triggered on the data sender.
+TLPKTDROP discards packets reported as lost if it is already too late to send them (the receiver would discard them even if received).
+The total delay before TLPKTDROP is triggered consists of the LATENCY (`SRTO_PEERLATENCY`), plus `SRTO_SNDDROPDELAY`, plus 2 * the ACK interval (default = 20ms).
-   - peer-receiver's latency
-   - THIS OPTION (default 0)
-   - (for the above together, not less than 1000ms)
-   - `2*` ACK interval (20ms currently)

-- This option will be ineffective when the value is less than 1000 - `SRTO_PEERLATENCY`.
-Above this value it extends the time tolerance for retransmitting packets at the expens of more likely retransmitting them uselessly.
+`SRTO_SNDDROPDELAY` extends the tolerance for retransmitting packets at the expense of more likely retransmitting them uselessly.
+To be effective, it must have a value greater than 1000 - `SRTO_PEERLATENCY`.
 ---

 | OptName               | Since | Binding | Type  | Units  | Default  | Range  |